Logiqx/wst-results/docs/events/guidance/README.md

 - Please ensure the GW-60 is recording at 5 Hz
 - Please wear the GW-60 so that it is facing upwards, and do NOT wear it on the arm using underhand grip
+- Please ensure the GW-60 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session

 GW-52:

 - Please ensure it is recording at 5 Hz
 - Please wear the GW-52 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
+- Please ensure your GW-52 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session

 GT-31:

 - Please wear the GT-31 in an Aquapac above your bicep, facing upwards so that it has a clear view of the sky
+- Please ensure your GT-31 is NOT being worn underneath underneath neoprene or lycra
 - Please clear the log prior to the start of each session

 When sharing your data with the timekeeper, please send the SBN or SBP file (not GPX).